-- 6.1 The Head of Secretariat will be the chief executive of the NCCS and a member of the NCCSC. - 6.2 Terms of reference: - 1.
-Responsible for overall direction and coordination of the NCCS; - 2.
+6.1 The Head of Secretariat will be the chief executive of the NCCS and a member of the NCCSC.

+- 1. Responsible for overall direction and coordination of the NCCS; - 2.
 Liaison between Office of the President, the NCCSC and the CCG. - 3.
 Mobilize resources to support the work of the Secretariat and WGs; - 4.
 Ensure overall performance of staff to meet all targets, deadlines and project implementation; - 5.
 Liaise with the international partners and donors in soliciting both technical and financial support for the effective operation of the NCCS.